 If you really get at those laterals, you’ll find, pretty quickly, that your shoulders are becoming much, much stronger.

 Tip #3 – Don’t Forget About the Rear Delts

 Have you ever seen a guy at the gym who clearly skips leg day?
-Their upper-body is beyond toned – their arms are thickly muscled, their pecks are large, you know they have one of those massive 6-packs beneath their loose tank.
+His upper body is beyond toned – his arms are thickly muscled, his pecks are large, you know he has a thick 6-pack beneath his loose tank.

-But their legs look as though they were transplanted from a chicken, and onto this halfway-body-builder’s body.
+But his legs look as though they were transplanted from a chicken, and onto this body-builder’s upper body.
 With the rear delts, you could very easily run into a similar issue.
 They are all too often ignored, as many shoulder routines focus firmly on presses and lateral raises.

 If you do ignore the rear delts, you will suffer from mismatched shoulder strength, which will affect your training in addition to making your shoulders look a bit funny.
 Do your best to incorporate multiple rear-delt exercises into each shoulder workout, and try to do them first, to make sure you won’t forget them.